 A decarbonised military, defence and security sector is not about delivering ‘greener ways to conduct war’: weaponry and war will always kill living beings, will always destroy and pollute environments.
 Rather, this idea is the starting point for much needed if challenging discussion, one that can lead us to a paradigm shift in national and international defence and security policy-making for a carbon-neutral world.

-Green New Deal Plus calls for a decarbonised sustainable global military with a transformed and transformative doctrine fit for purpose in this century of climate breakdown – one based on revisiting and updating earlier work on the concept of non-offensive defence and prioritising global human security through social, economic and environmental justice.
+Green New Deal Plus calls for a decarbonised sustainable global military with a transformed and transformative doctrine fit for purpose in this century of climate breakdown and pandemic– one based on revisiting and updating earlier work on the concept of non-offensive defence and prioritising global human security through social, economic and environmental justice.
 Primarily, national self-interest should be replaced with global human security.
 Much greater investment in conflict prevention and international peacekeeping will reap significant reward – it is cheap in comparison to arms-race spending between countries, driven by self-interests, profits and domination and we need much greater investment for on the ground, local peace-building.
-As for security threats, we need the definitions to go much wider – we need far greater investment in early warning and disaster risk reduction, as well as post disaster reconstruction.
+As for security threats, we need the definitions to go much wider – from pandemic to climate chaos to far greater investment in early warning and disaster risk reduction, as well as post disaster reconstruction.

 - Linked to this, we need a transformation on the UN Security Council, notably the well past its sell by date current P5 arrangement.
 The UN P5+1 nations charged with keeping the world’s peace account for 80% arms sales, the majority of which to the developing world.
 Many developing countries spend more on defence than either education or health and often buy from developed nations.